ineptech/mirror/README.md

 * This seems like a good way to get into Android development, where do I start?

 Start by installing Android Studio and Git.
 Then do some searches on how to clone the git repository and get it into Android Studio as a new project.
 Finally, you'll likely need to get a USB driver for your tablet in order to build the app on your device, so search for "usb driver" and the device name.
 Good luck and have fun!

+* Wasn't this on reddit?
+I swear I saw it there but it seems to have disappeared...
+What's up with that?

+The mods of /r/diy removed it once it reached the Reddit front page.
+Dick move, guys.
+Dick move.